bbehm/Exam_C_Hive/README.md

 # C Exam Alone In The Dark
-My solutions to Hive exam tasks in C
+My solutions to Hive exam tasks in C 🐝

 ---
--	Each task has its own folder which includes the task subject and my solution.
+-	Each task has its own folder which includes the task subject and my solution
--	The folders are named according to the levels in which they appear in the exam (00-05).
+-	The folders are named according to the levels in which they appear in the exam (00-05)
+---